correlllab/H12Controller/README.md

 ## Files

+- `archive/` contains the old controller implementation.
+- `assets/` contains robot description files.
+- `data/` contains data such as joint configurations.
+- `h12_controller/`:
+    - `utility/` contains useful scripts to inspect robot descriptions, process collision pairs, and lock the robot configuration.
     - `robot_model.py` tracks robot states and provides useful functions for kinematics, Jacobians, etc., using Pinocchio.
     - `controller.py` solves inverse kinematics and provides functions to control end-effectors and query their states.
     - `channel_interface.py` implements a publisher for motor commands and a subscriber for motor states using the Unitree Python SDK.
-  In the future, this part should be implemented using the Unitree ROS2 SDK for ROS2 integration.
-- `archive/` contains the old controller implementation.
-- `assets/` contains robot description files.
-- `utility/` contains useful scripts to inspect robot descriptions, process collision pairs, and lock the robot configuration.
-- `data/` contains data such as joint configurations.

 ## TODO